 Deploying strategies to retain volunteers is crucial to the success of your nonprofit.
 If your nonprofit is like many organizations, you rely heavily on volunteers to reach your mission and goals.
-According to the Corporation for National & Community Service, the average volunteer retention rate in 2019 was 65%.
+According to the Corporation for National & Community Service, the average volunteer retention rate is 65%.
 In other words, approximately one out of three volunteers will stop providing service to your organization.
-Even amid COVID-19, people are actively searching for opportunities to volunteer their time.
-In fact, according to findings by the United Nations, the pandemic is driving a global surge in volunteerism.

 The steps that your nonprofit takes to retain volunteers can have a big impact on the value that your volunteer program is driving for your organization.
-Studies have shown that the average volunteer commits 52 hours a year to volunteerism, and each hour is worth around $28.54.
-Based on this data, losing just one volunteer could result in a loss of over $1200 in value annually.
+Studies have shown that the average volunteer commits 52 hours a year to volunteerism, and each hour is worth around $29.95.
+Based on this data, losing just one volunteer could result in a loss of over $1500 in value annually.
 How many volunteers is your organization losing each year?
-What steps is your nonprofit taking to combat this loss?
+What steps is your nonprofit taking to combat this loss and retain value?

-If your organization is unsure where to start or is looking for additional ways to retain more volunteers in 2022, here are 5 thoughts to consider.
+If your organization is unsure where to start or is looking for additional ways to retain more volunteers in 2023, here are 5 strategies.

 According to a study, 36% of people stop participating in an opportunity because the work is not challenging enough for them.
 Is your nonprofit providing volunteers with interesting and challenging opportunities to fulfill?
 Do volunteers feel as though their contributions matter to the overall success of your organization?
 Creating challenging opportunities for volunteers does not mean that you have to make simplistic tasks complicated.
 You can, however, consider providing volunteers with opportunities for advancement and growth within your organization.